coderesolution/OnscrollDetection.js/README.md

 A powerful javascript library to create parallax animations based on scroll detection.
 Powered by GSAP.

 ## TO-DO
- - [Feature] Allow an element to be sticky/fixed to another element.
  - [Feature] Custom Events: Bind custom events that are triggered at various points in the animation process.
  - [Feature] Callback Functions: Call custom functions on specific triggers, for instance when the animation starts, completes, or when it loops.
 Pass data
  - [Feature] JS Apply: Instantiate specific elements via JS by passing objects and arguments, like inview.apply(parent,{})